Brazil: Southern Region Charm

 It might be the smallest region of Brazil, but the South is packed with natural wonders and tourist hotspots to suit all

-The South is perhaps Brazil’s only region with clearly defined seasons and is notable for its bitter winter months.
+The South is perhaps Brazil’s only region with clearly defined seasons, and is notable for its bitter winter months.
 Most places, like the tourist town of São Joaquim, occasionally snow in the southern region.
 The South is also famous for its wines and speciality meats, popular throughout the country and characteristic of the local culinary culture.
 Perhaps the most iconic symbol is chimarrão, a drink brewed with ground yerba mate and hot water.

 chimarrao-2465868_1920